kateviajar/HotHitsLyrics/README.md

 ## Website Structures
 It consists of 4 webpages:
 ### Home Page
+- Include the references used in the project

 ### Artist Page
 - Users can conduct CRUD operations
-- In Index View, the Name column can be sorted ascending or descending
+- In **Index** View, the table headings are clickable for sorting and the searching box cna be used to filter Name

 ### Album Page
 - Users can conduct CRUD operations
 - Users can upload/ edit/ delete a photo file, the file will be stored/overwritten in the **/wwwroot/Image** folder
+- In **Index** View, the table headings are clickable for sorting and the searching box cna be used to filter Name
 - In the **Index** View, the photos will be displayed
-- In the **Create** View, the foreign key's dropdown list is sorted alphabetically
+- In the **Create** View, the foreign key's dropdown list is sorted alphabetically and searchable

 ### Song Page
 - Users can conduct CRUD operations
 - Click on detail to view the lyrics
+- In **Index** View, the table headings are clickable for sorting and the searching box cna be used to filter Name
-- In the **Create** View, the foreign key's dropdown list is sorted alphabetically
+- In the **Create** View, the foreign key's dropdown list is sorted alphabetically and searchable

 ## Project Models
 It consists of 3 models: